French household | members

 1. John Ballander, ‘jardinier de lord Courtenay, propriétaire du château de Draveil’, mentioned in the 1828 Annales de l’Institut horticole de Fromont.
 This very unusual surname may be an error for the respected botanist John Bellenden Ker – the life partner of William’s sister Anne and a likely visitor to Draveil.
 His Statics of Statû-quo Permanency, or The Maximum of Taxability was published in Paris in 1831.

-2. William Charles Clack, Rector of Moretonhampstead Devon.
+2. William Charles Clack, Rector of Moretonhampstead in Devon.
 Born in 1782, a cousin of William who presented him for the living at Moretonhampstead in 1808, granted him the living at Wolborough in 1813, and may also have made him one of his domestic chaplains.
 He performed the baptisms in France of Henry George Pethybridge and Mary Smith in August 1828, and of Elizabeth Emma Pethybridge in August 1830.
 (Perhaps William had set aside part of the château at Draveil as a Church of England chapel.)

 3. Henry Corbyn, tenant.
-Probably tenant of la ferme seigneuriale, the ‘home farm’ of the château at Draveil: in 1821 William had purchased from Daniel Parker the château, ‘son parc, la ferme et ses depéndances, les bois et les prés‘ but the rest of the estate was sold to Denis Delaunay.
+Henry Corbyn had been employed on the Powderham estate as the hind, responsible for the livestock on the farms.
+At Draveil he was probably tenant of la ferme seigneuriale, the ‘home farm’ of the château: in 1821 William had purchased from Daniel Parker the château, ‘son parc, la ferme et ses depéndances, les bois et les prés‘ but the rest of the estate was sold to Denis Delaunay.
 That year Henry Corbyn discharged a couple of apprentices from the Kenton overseers of the poor ‘as he is going to settle in France’.
+Henry was born at Ashprington (Devon) in 1781 and married Elizabeth Haydon at Kenton in 1804.
+The couple had four daughters and one son, all born in Devon; their youngest child, Anne, became a teacher of French at Exeter.

 5. Charles Courtenay Locke, nephew.
 Born in 1804, the elder son of lord Courtenay’s sister Matilda and their cousin John Locke.
 William promised to grant him a Church of Ireland living at Newcastle or Mahoonagh in succession to his uncle, John Locke’s older brother Thomas.